rklopsch/Wind-RL-gym/README.md

 sudo ln -s /path/to/Incompact3D/xcompact3d /usr/bin/xcompact3d
 ```

-### Requirements for v2: using SmartSim to couple xcompact3d and RL code
+### v2: using SmartSim to couple xcompact3d and RL code
 The following approach seems to be working:

 1. Install SmartSim with `pip install smartsim`.